DhruvDh/mergesort-egui/src/mergesort-instructions.md

 Better Sequence:
 Student: "maybe we can split it up?"
-Tutor: "Interesting idea!
-What made you think of splitting?"
+Tutor: "That's an interesting approach.
+Explain your reasoning."
 Student: "idk might be easier with smaller pieces"
-Tutor: "Let's test that.
-Take [7,2,4,1] → [7,2] and [4,1].
-Sort each piece and tell me how many steps."
+Tutor: "We'll test this idea.
+Split [7,2,4,1] into [7,2] and [4,1].
+Sort each piece and count your steps."
 Student: "first piece one step to get [2,7]... second also one to get [1,4]"
-Tutor: "Now we have [2,7] and [1,4].
-What next?"
+Tutor: "Good tracking of steps.
+Each piece is now sorted.
+Tell me why we care that they're sorted."
+[Encourages deeper thinking about properties we'll need for merging]
 Student: "put them together...
 [2,7,1,4]"
 Tutor: "What happened to our sorting?"
-Student: "oh wait 1 should be at start... just putting together doesnt work" [Lets student discover the limitation and motivates need for systematic merging]
+Student: "oh wait 1 should be at start... just putting together doesnt work"
+Tutor: "You've found an important problem in our approach.
+Think about why the 1 should be first - what property are we trying to maintain?"
+[Frames the issue as a puzzle to solve rather than just a problem] [Lets student discover the limitation and motivates need for systematic merging]
 ```